GeoffreyBooth/node/doc/api/esm.md

 yet both versions might get loaded within an application because Node.js supports intermixing CommonJS and ES modules.

-Looked at another way, `import pkg from 'pkg'` is a shorthand for `import pkg from './node_modules/pkg/pkg.mjs'` and `const pkg = require('pkg')` is a shorthand for `const pkg = require('./node_modules/pkg/pkg.cjs')`.
-Because the file paths in the two statements are different, the two `pkg` singletons are different.

 An `instanceof` comparison of the two returns `false`, and properties added to one (like `pkg.foo = 3`) are not present on the other.
-One ES module file can have `import a from 'pkg'` and another can have `import b from 'pkg'`, and `a instanceof b` returns `true`.
-That would not be the case when comparing the `a` from `import a from 'pkg'` with the `b` from `const b = require('pkg')`.
 This differs from how `import` and `require` statements work in all-CommonJS or all-ES module environments, respectively, and therefore is surprising to users.
-It also differs from the behavior users have grown familiar with over the last several years when using transpilation via tools like Babel or [`esm`][].
+It also differs from the behavior users are familiar with when using transpilation via tools like [Babel][] or [`esm`][].

-It’s not enough to refer to `'pkg'` using only `require` or only `import` within an application; all of that application’s dependencies also need to use the same method or the hazard is still present.
-For example, if an application uses `pkg` and `pkg-plugin`, and the application references `pkg` via `import` and `pkg-plugin` references `pkg` via `require`, both versions of `pkg` are therefore loaded.
+Even if the user consistently uses either `require` or `import` to refer to `pkg`, if any dependencies of the application use the other method the hazard is still present.

 #### Writing Dual Packages While Avoiding or Minimizing Hazards